Choosing a rebranding agency to work with on your company’s rebranding project can be a tricky task.

 Person to person reviews on LinkedIn are good too.
 Head over to the agency founder(s) profile, and check what people have had to say about them.

 Those reviews are slightly more difficult to forge.

-Once you’re done with your digging, move on.
+Once you’re done with your digging, strike off the agencies that don’t have many good reviews, and move on.

 Follow Them on Social Media and Subscribe to their Mailing List